josmeuleman/FRLib/README.md

 FRPPMReceiverTest.ino

 ## FRTimer
-The Timer creates a timer object that uses the millis() command to ensure timing accurate timing of a loop Usage and Methods:
+The Timer class reates a timer object that uses the millis() command to ensure timing accurate timing of a loop Usage and Methods:

 	#include <FRTimer.h>